shan-emacs/emacs-packages-mirrors/melpa/brazilian-holidays-readme.txt

-Provides Brazilian holidays as well as for each State To enable holidays for the desired State, just set a non-nil value for the State variable.
+Provides Brazilian holidays as well as for each State.
+To enable holidays for the desired State, just set a non-nil value for the State variable.